edgarberm/pills/README.md

 Returns whether or not an object or its prototype chain has a property with the specified name.

+Note that this method is similar as `has` with plain Objects, but he can access to the prototype properties of the Function objects.

 ```javascript
 function Rect (width, height) {